Move Your Vehicle to a Safe Location

-If you or anyone involved in the accident appears to be injured be sure to tell the 911 emergency dispatcher who is injured and how bad they appear to be injured, e.g., is someone unconscious, is someone bleeding from their head, is someone holding their leg and crying out in pain.
+Injuries: If you or anyone involved in the accident appears to be injured be sure to tell the 911 emergency dispatcher someone is injured and how bad they appear to be injured, e.g., is someone unconscious, is someone bleeding from their head, someone is holding their leg and crying out in pain.

-If you have a camera, make sure to take pictures of damage to all vehicles involved, the scene of the accident, and all parties involved
+Take Photos: If you have a camera, make sure to take pictures of the damage to all vehicles involved, the scene of the accident, and all parties involved.

 Ask people that are nearby if they witnessed what happened and ask them what they saw and heard; and ask for their name and phone number.

 Do not admit fault and do not accuse anyone else of being at fault.
 Just collect the information you need to help you make a claim and to prove that you were not at fault.
 Most of the time the other people involved will later deny fault even after admitting it verbally at the scene.

 Take Notes – Document

 It’s a good idea to write down details about the loss while it’s still fresh in your mind.
 Include as many details as possible, such as: